tejasp1197/HR_data_analytics-2023/README.md

 - B.E., Mechanical Engineering | The University of Mumbai, India. (_July 2019_)

-# HR_data_analytics-2023
+## HR_data_analytics-2023
-It is an visualization of a company's employee data with their age, salary and qualification
+It is an visualization of a company's employee data with their age, salary and qualification.

 ![Portfolio Overview](HR analytics dashboard.jpg)